 …They are hugely improved.
 I’ll also add that the issues on the 1st gen iron version also appear to have been corrected, so those plates should also be considered a big improvement.

-I've been using these plates now for several months, and they've become some of my go-to plates in the gym.
+I’ve been using these plates now for since 2020, and they’ve become some of my go-to plates in the gym.

-If you're looking for high-quality shooter-style plates, the Rep Fitness Urethane Equalizers are a great option.
+If you’re looking for high-quality shooter-style weight plates, the Rep Fitness Urethane Equalizers are a great option.

 Let’s dig in.